The granting of any federal aid (Pell, SEOG & Direct Loans, Work-Study) is contingent upon:

 Use of Aid

-Unless you have received a specific, written statement to the contrary, this financial aid may only be used if you are enrolled in a degree program at the University of New Hampshire Durham or Manchester campus.
+Unless you have received a specific, written statement to the contrary, this financial aid may only be used if you are enrolled in a degree program at the University of New Hampshire Durham, Manchester campus or School of Law.

 Academic Credit Requirement

 Unless noted otherwise on your award letter, your award is based upon full-time enrollment for both semesters of the academic year (12 credits per semester for an undergraduate student and 9 credits per semester for a graduate student).
 If you are enrolled less than full-time, your aid will be adjusted accordingly (including possible cancellation).
 It is your responsibility to notify the Financial Aid Office of any change in enrollment status.

 If you will be receiving a tuition scholarship, assistantship or any other aid from your department or the Graduate School, or if you will be enrolled less than 9 credits you should inform the Financial Aid Office in writing immediately.
 An adjustment in your loan or work-study may be necessary.

 Satisfactory Academic Progress